gregofgreg5/magick-ink2020/non-player-characters/mysterious-halfling.md

 * He has more power than access to capital/gold.
 * He has a great hatred of the Cassalanters.
 * He feels alone and **always will** - he is incapable of bonding with others.
+* The only thing more pimportant to him than his drive for power is his desire for self-preservation.